 - 3 tablespoons orange juice or water

-Rinse the strawberries, pat them dry, and then hull the fruit: insert a knife in at an angle under the leaf cap, twist to cut out the leaves and white core underneath.
+Rinse the strawberries, pat them dry, and then hull the fruit.
+To do this, insert a knife in at an angle under the leaf cap, twist to cut out the leaves and white core underneath.
 Discard and repeat with all the berries.
-Cut larger berries in half or quarters; leave smaller berries whole.
+Cut very large berries in half or quarters; leave smaller berries whole.

 Put the berries in a saucepan.
 Add the sugar and juice or water.
 Bring to a boil, reduce the heat to low and simmer until the strawberries are all soft and just starting to fall apart and the liquid thickens, between 5 to 10 minutes.